EQ – A Journey to Personal and Professional Success

 - Personal goals – Personal goals can provide long-term direction and short-term motivation.
-So, grab a pen and paper and think about where you want to be and set some targets for yourself.
-Base them on your strengths and make them relevant to you and ultimately, make them exciting and achievable.
+So, grab a pen and paper, think about where you want to be, and set some targets for yourself.
+Then, base them on your strengths, make them relevant to you, and ultimately, make them exciting and achievable.
 This task alone is enough to get you instantly motivated!

-- Positive thinking – It’s essential to maintain a positive and optimistic mindset.
-See problems and setbacks as learning opportunities instead of failings and try to avoid negative people and opt to surround yourself with positive, well-motivated people – they’ll have a significant effect on you.
+- Positive thinking – It’s essential to maintain an optimistic mindset.
+See problems and setbacks as learning opportunities instead of failings.
+Try to avoid negative people and surround yourself with positive, well-motivated people – they’ll have a significant effect on you.

 - Lifelong learning – Both knowledge and information are vital for feeding your mind and keeping you curious and motivated.
 Also, with information so easily accessible, you have the opportunity to fuel your values and passions at the click of a button!

-- Have empathy – Empathy is the ability to understand other people’s emotions; an awareness that everyone has their own set of feelings, desires, triggers, and fears.
-To be empathetic, you’re allowing their experiences to resonate with your own to respond in an emotionally appropriate way.
-It’s a lifelong skill and the most important one for navigating relationships, and while it may not come naturally, there are a ways empathy can be nurtured.
+- Have empathy – Empathy is the ability to understand other people’s emotions; an awareness that everyone has their feelings, desires, triggers, and fears.
+To be empathetic, you’re allowing their experiences to resonate with your own and to respond appropriately.
+It’s a lifelong skill and the most important one for navigating relationships, and while it may not come naturally, there are ways to nurture empathy.

-- Listen – Before you’re able to empathize with someone you first need to understand what it is, they’re saying, which means listening is at the very epicenter of empathy.
-It involves letting them talk without interruption, preconceptions, skepticism, and putting your issues on pause to allow yourself to absorb their situation and consider how they feel before you react.
+- Listen – Before you can empathize with someone, you first need to understand what they’re saying, which means listening is at the very epicenter of empathy.
+It involves letting the other person talk without interruption, preconceptions, skepticism, and putting your issues on pause to allow yourself to absorb their situation and consider how they feel before you react.

 - Be approachable – Whether you’re the leader of a team or working on a project with others, try to remain accessible and approachable.

-- Open yourself up – One of the quickest ways to offer a real exchange or sign of empathy is to listen to someone’s experiences and connect to it with a similar experience of your own.
+- Open yourself up – One of the quickest ways to offer a genuine exchange or sign of empathy is to listen to someone’s experiences and connect to them with a similar experience of your own.
 Don’t be afraid to open yourself up and be vulnerable; it might just be the start of a significant and lasting friendship.

-- Building your social skills – In emotional intelligence terms, social skills refer to the skills needed to handle and influence other people’s emotions effectively.
-It covers a wide range of abilities, from communication and conflict management to dealing with change, meeting new people and building relationships and plays a part in almost every part of our lives, from work life to our romantic life.
-It’s complicated and requires utilizing practically every point we have already mentioned, but here are a few pointers for you.
+- Building your social skills – In emotional intelligence terms, social skills refer to the skills needed to effectively handle and influence other people’s emotions.
+It covers various abilities, from communication and conflict management to dealing with change, meeting new people, and building relationships.
+It plays a part in almost every aspect of our lives, from work to personal life.
+It isn’t effortless and requires utilizing practically every point we have already mentioned, but here are a few pointers for you.

-- Get started – An excellent way to get started on improving your social skills is to isolate one skill you know you’d like to develop; this narrows it down and gives you focus.
-Internationally known psychologist, Daniel Goleman, suggests highlighting someone you know to be good at that particular skill, observing how they act and how they control their emotions and then implementing and applying that knowledge to yourself.
+- Get started – An excellent way to improve your social skills is to isolate one skill you know you’d like to develop; this narrows it down and gives you focus.
+Internationally known psychologist Daniel Goleman suggests highlighting someone you know to be good at that particular skill, observing how they act and control their emotions, and then implementing and applying that knowledge to yourself.

 - Wear somebody else’s shoes – Not literally, of course!
 Everyone has heard the phrase “walk a mile in somebody else’s shoes,” but how many people practice this advice?
 Give it a try; you never know.